TristanBrattinga/cssttr/README.md

 ### Reflection

 I really loved this `CSS to the Rescue` course.
-I'm really satisfied with my final result and I'm proud of what I made.
+I'm really satisfied with my final result, and I'm proud of what I made.
+Sanne and the other lecturers showed me a lot of cool new features for CSS and I've really learned a lot.
+The only thing I could improve is listen to Sanne and have the conversation 2 weeks before the deadline.
+I should just ask for help instead of wanting to figure out everything by my self.

 ## Sources